ealingcommoner/RiverPollutionNetwork/README.md

 Note: Make sure all Lora devices are RFM9x as different types of devices cannot communicate.
 This limits our frequency to around 900Mhz.

 Important: You must make sure that you follow radio frequency laws in your area.
 In the UK devices must use 863-870Mhz or 433Mhz.

+I have used the maximum transmission power allowed (23dB) and the transmission mode Bw125Cr45Sf128.
+Feel free to change but it is a rabbit hole and I would not recommend revisiting again!

 ![Final base station](https://github.com/ealingcommoner/RiverPollutionNetwork/blob/main/Base%20station%20zero.jpg)